This hat pattern will show you how to knit with circular needles for beginners.

 In this pattern, this is a simple 1 x 1 ribbing, which is knit one stitch, purl one stitch.

-- Complete another 5 rows of K1, P1 ribbing.
+Rep round 2 only and complete another 5 rounds of K1, P1 ribbing.

-Step 4 – The Main Body Of The Hat
+- Knitting The Main Body Of The Hat

 Once you have completed the ribbing the rest of the pattern is really easy!